nodejscn/node-api-cn/cli/diagnostic_dir_directory.md

-Set the directory to which all diagnostic output files will be written to.
+Set the directory to which all diagnostic output files are written.
 Defaults to current working directory.

 Affects the default output directory of: